Dre Campbell Farm

 9. Horticultural Oil

 Another organic remedy for combating spittlebugs is to apply horticultural oil.
-This oil coats the bugs and eggs, smothering them on contact.
+This oil coats exposed insects and some exposed eggs, smothering them on contact.

-Horticultural oil, also known as summer oil, can be found online.
+Horticultural oil, also known as summer oil, is available online.
 Follow the product directions to determine the correct dilution for your plants.

 10. Bonide Captain Jack’s Orchard Spray